 Drunk or drugged truck driver

-A commercial driver who drinks alcohol before getting behind the wheel or who takes illegal drugs or certain prescription drugs before driving greatly increases the odds of an accident.
-Intoxicating substances can impair decision-making and cause other effects making an accident more likely.
+For any commercial driver who drinks alcohol , illegal drugs or certain prescription drugs before driving greatly increases the odds of an accident.

 Types of Commercial Vehicles